Skip to main contentSupply Chain Analysis Workflow

 3. View Results

-file that you can read using a graph rendering software (like cytoscape).
-Optionally, if you added a TuringDBWrite
+Once complete, the output panel will display the JSON data generated by the pipeline, including the content of the gml file that you can read using a graph rendering software (like cytoscape).
+Optionally, if you added a TuringDBWrite node, you can visualize the resulting graph in the TuringDB visualizer.

 Troubleshooting

-Common Issues:- PDF Loading Errors: Verify file exists and user has access permissions
+- PDF Loading Errors: Verify file exists and user has access permissions

 - Text Extraction Failures: Ensure PDF is not password-protected or corrupted